-In order to understand the hydraulic operation of the 127-80, it is best to start with the ejector (5).
+In order to understand the hydraulic operation of the 127-9, it is best to start with the ejector (5).
 The orifice in its inlet port may be thought of as a fixed supply.
-The remainder of the pilot system, consisting of the N.C. solenoid pilot (3) and the pressure reducing pilot (2), is installed on the downstream run port of the ejector, and may be thought of as a variable exhaust.
-Note that the branch port of the ejector, which is downstream of the orifice, is connected to the main valve diaphragm chamber through the opening speed control (5).
+The remainder of the pilot system, consisting of the N.C. solenoid pilot (3) and the pressure reducing pilot (4), is installed on the downstream run port of the ejector, and may be thought of as a variable exhaust.
+Note that the branch port of the ejector, which is downstream of the orifice, is connected to the main valve diaphragm chamber through the N.O. solenoid (2) and the needle valve (6).
 With all this in mind, general action of the pilot system may be summarized as follows:

-- 1. If all the components downstream of the ejector are open enough to allow exhaust to exceed supply, pressure is lowered on the main valve diaphragm chamber, which allows the valve to open. - If any of the components downstream of the ejector are closed enough so that exhaust is less than supply, pressure is increased on the main valve diaphragm chamber, which causes the valve to close.
+- 1. If all the components downstream of the ejector are open enough to allow exhaust to exceed supply, pressure is lowered on the main valve diaphragm chamber, which allows the valve to open. - 2.
+If any of the components downstream of the ejector are closed enough so that exhaust is less than supply, pressure is increased on the main valve diaphragm chamber, which causes the valve to close. - 3.
+If the N.O. solenoid pilot is closed, isolating the diaphragm chamber from the ejector, there can be no change in pressure on the diaphragm chamber.
+This holds the valve in position.

-PRESSURE REDUCING ACTION: Under normal conditions, with downstream pressure below the set point of the pressure reducing pilot (2), the pilot is wide open.
+PRESSURE REDUCING ACTION: Under normal conditions, with downstream pressure below the set point of the pressure reducing pilot (6), the pilot is wide open.
 Ejector exhaust thus exceeds supply, and the main valve opens as described above.
 However, if the pressure increases to the set point of the pilot, the pilot begins to close until exhaust no longer exceeds supply, and the main valve begins to close.
 The net result is a modulating (throttling) action of the pilot and main valve to prevent the downstream pressure from exceeding the set point.